thaniyarasi-10/task-flow/README.md

 - Professional information fields
 - Real-time profile updates

-### ✅ Task Management
+### ✅ Advanced Task Management
 - Full CRUD operations
 - Advanced filtering and sorting
-- Calendar integration
+- Calendar integration with persistent data
-- Real-time updates
+- Real-time updates and synchronization

-### ✅ Collaboration
+### ✅ Task Collaboration
-- Task sharing via email
+- Email-based task sharing
-- Personal messages
+- Personal messages with shared tasks
 - Professional email templates
-- Database persistence
+- Database persistence for shared tasks

+## Troubleshooting Email Issues

+### If emails aren't sending:

+1. **Check your environment variables** - Make sure they're properly set
+2. **Verify email service credentials** - Test with a simple email first
+3. **Check the browser console** - Look for detailed error messages
+4. **Try different email services** - The app will automatically fallback
+5. **Check spam folders** - Emails might be filtered

+### Email Service Status:
+- The app will show which email service was used in the success message
+- If all services fail, it will simulate the email and log details to console
+- Check the browser console for detailed email information

 ## Contributing

 1. Fork the repository
 2. Create a feature branch
 3. Make your changes
-4. Test thoroughly
+4. Test email functionality thoroughly
 5. Submit a pull request

 ## License

 MIT License - see LICENSE file for details

+---

+**Note**: This application includes comprehensive email functionality with multiple service options and automatic fallbacks to ensure reliable email delivery for task sharing.